Victim Services

 “To be informed, present, and heard…”

-In 1992 Colorado enacted the Victim Rights Act to give victims of violent crime a more active role in the criminal justice process.
+In 1992, Colorado enacted the Victim Rights Act to give victims of violent crimes a more active role in the criminal justice process.
 You have rights as a victim of crime under the Constitution of the State of Colorado.
 The Crime Victim Rights Act is to ensure that victims of crime are honored and protected by law enforcement agencies, prosecutors, and judges in a manner no less vigorous than the protection afforded criminal defendants.

 If you are a victim of a crime listed under the Victim’s Rights Act, you have the right to be informed by our office about your case, present at court hearings and heard by the Court at critical hearings throughout the process.
 Your Victim Witness Assistant is available to answer questions you may have about upcoming hearings and will help you prepare for critical stages where you might wish to speak directly to the Court.